DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/legend_title.md

 ## Basic Setup

-Import the plugins listed above to set up a Chart with the legend and title.
+Import the plugins listed above to set up a Chart with a legend and title.

 .embedded-demo({ "path": "chart-basic/basic-legend", "showThemeSelector": true })

 ## Appearance Customization

-You can customize legend marker and title as demonstrated in the following example.
+You can customize a legend marker and title as demonstrated in the following example:

 .embedded-demo({ "path": "chart-basic/legend-customization", "showThemeSelector": true })